fortrabbit/help/docs/craft-3-tune.md

 ];
 ```

-## Cache and sessions on the Pro Stack
+## Cache, Sessions and Mutex on the Pro Stack

 On the [Pro Stack](/app-pro) in multi Node environments (see [terminology](/terminology)) you can not rely on the file based cache or session storage.
-Store this data in Memcache (a key-value storage tool) which is accessible from all Nodes instead - also see our [Memcache article](/memcache-pro).
-We have developed a custom extension for using Memcache.
+Store this data in Memcached (a key-value storage) which is accessible from all Nodes instead - also see our [Memcache article](/memcache-pro).

+We have developed a composer package that integrates Craft with Memcache.
 With that no further configuration is required: you just need to pull it in to your `composer.json` like so:

 ```bash
 $ composer require fortrabbit/yii-memcached